Social Media Detox: How Quitting Social Media Changed My Life.

 As mentioned in the beginning, social media is super time-consuming, and it’s so easy to be dragged down into a rabbit hole.
 On top of that, scrolling through social media after you’ve gone to bed is very bad for your nightly sleep.
 Not only does it prevent you from getting the sleep you need could function the next day, but it also messes with your mental health.

 Lesson #4 – More Present in the Now.

 It seems to me that people today are getting more and more afraid of being alone with their own thoughts.
-There is always something going on, and their minds are constantly engaged in something.
-In a previous article, I talked about how dangerous social media is for the brain, but it also keeps us away from hearing the voices of the Divine.
+There is always something going on, and our minds are constantly engaged in something.
+I have talked many times about how dangerous social media is for the brain, but it also keeps us away from hearing the voices of the Divine.
 It’s difficult for the Divine to communicate with you if you constantly keep your mind busy with nonsense like social media.

 Lesson #5 – Closer Relationships.